AVP-TEAM/home/README.md

 # home
-A team from Amirkabir university of technology that is working on the emergency ventilator project called AVP.
+5 teams from Amirkabir university of technology that is working on the emergency ventilator project called AVP.